andreapassini/DontLetLukeFall/Documentation/GDD.md

 Will fly fast, following a specific path, looking to grab Luke.

 #### Undefined Mass
-Mass of multiple bodies, they can be both humans or monsters
+Mass of multiple bodies, they can be both humans or monsters.
 <br>
 # Story
 ## Synopsis